 The evidence of repentance is shown in the response.
 Zacchaeus was transformed by the mercy of God and he recognized his past as being evil.

-Knowledge of evil comes by understanding the Truth.
+Knowledge of evil comes by understanding what is True.

 Understanding is imparted by the Holy Spirit and that comes by obedience.
 Zacchaeus began to return his stolen possessions and his knowledge of the law was reflected in his desire to repay fourfold to others.
 When the Lord sees our hearts and our obedience confirms our contrition, God’s response is the same.

 Luke 19:9-10 “Jesus said to him, “Today salvation has come to this house, because this man too is a son of Abraham.
 For the Son of Man came to seek and to save the lost.”